RMonterie/next-transactions/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Also makes use of tailwind and supabase as database solution.
+Also makes use of shadcdn ui, tailwind and supabase as database solution.

 ## Getting Started